EdiOne07/SudokuEvolutionaryAlgorithm/README.md

 python3 -m sudoku_1.algorithm
 ```

-To run the second genetic algorithm, use:
+To run the second (main) genetic algorithm, use:
 ```
 python3 -m sudoku_2.evolution
 ```

 ## Project Structure
 - `sudoku_1`: Contains the first implementation of the genetic algorithm for solving Sudoku puzzles.
 - `sudoku_2`: Contains the second implementation of the genetic algorithm for solving Sudoku puzzles.
+This implementation generally performs much better than the first one.
 - `search`: Contains search algorithms for solving Sudoku puzzles.
 - `generators`: Contains different Sudoku puzzle generators.
 - `logs`: Contains log files generated during the execution of the algorithms.